Charlie Glotzbach: Other racing

 Glotzbach was named the 1964 ARCA series Rookie of the Year.
 He also attempted to qualify for the 1969 and 1970 Indianapolis 500 races, but failed to qualify for both.

 In later life, Glotzbach ran a truck sales business named "Charlie's Truck Sales" in Sellersburg, Indiana.

 In a charity legends race on March 20, 2010, Glotzbach was involved in a serious crash at Bristol Motor Speedway.
 He T-boned the driver's side of Larry Pearson at near full speed after Pearson spun.
 Both drivers suffered injuries, but none were life-threatening.

 Personal life

-Glotzbach was born in Greenville, Indiana.
+Glotzbach was born in Edwardsville, Indiana.

-Charlie Glotzbach was found dead in his home in Jeffersonville, Indiana, on April 23, 2021.
+Glotzbach was found dead in his home in Jeffersonville, Indiana, on April 23, 2021.
 He was 82 years old.